alexey-tyurin/a2a-double-validation/README.md

 This system uses four agents that work together:

 1. **Manager Agent**: Coordinates the flow between agents
-2. **Safeguard Agent**: Checks user queries for vulnerabilities using Meta's Guard-2 model
+2. **Safeguard Agent**: Checks user queries for vulnerabilities using Meta's Prompt Guard 2 model
 3. **Processor Agent**: Processes user queries using Gemma 3
 4. **Critic Agent**: Evaluates responses for completeness and validity using Gemini 1.5 Flash